-Prostate cancer develops mainly in older men.
-About 6 cases in 10 are diagnosed in men aged 65 or older, and it is rare before age 40.
-The average age at the time of diagnosis is about 66.
+Prostate cancer is more likely to develop in older men and in non-Hispanic Black men.
+About 6 cases in 10 are diagnosed in men who are 65 or older, and it is rare in men under 40.
+The average age of men when they are first diagnosed is about 66.

-Prostate cancer is the third leading cause of cancer death in American men, behind lung cancer and colorectal cancer.
-About 1 man in 39 will die of prostate cancer.
+Prostate cancer is the second leading cause of cancer death in American men, behind only lung cancer.
+About 1 man in 41 will die of prostate cancer.

 For statistics related to survival, see Survival Rates for Prostate Cancer.

 Visit our Cancer Statistics Center for more key statistics.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American Cancer Society.
 Facts & Figures 2023.
 American Cancer Society.
 Atlanta, Ga.
 2023.

 National Cancer Institute.
 SEER Cancer Stat Facts: Prostate Cancer.
 Accessed at https://seer.cancer.gov/statfacts/html/prost.html on March 15, 2019.

 Noone AM, Howlader N, Krapcho M, Miller D, Brest A, Yu M, Ruhl J, Tatalovich Z, Mariotto A, Lewis DR, Chen HS, Feuer EJ, Cronin KA (eds).
 SEER Cancer Statistics Review, 1975-2015, National Cancer Institute.
 Bethesda, MD, https://seer.cancer.gov/csr/1975_2015/, based on November 2017 SEER data submission, posted to the SEER web site, April 2018.